pinax/pinax/docs/faq.md

 ## I already have an existing Django project.
 Can I still use Pinax?

-A large component of Pinax is just re-usable Django apps.
+Yes!
+A large component of Pinax is re-usable Django apps.
 Most apps make very few assumptions about what else is in your project (although some assume you're using django-user-accounts for user account management).
 In most cases you can just use an app in the Pinax ecosystem like you would any other Django app.